Bhagam Bhag: Plot

 Mehra tries to kill Aditi for helping Vikram and being the only witness in his murder, but Gandhi, Khan, and their men (with Champak as their prisoner), Guru and his men (who have kidnapped Taneja as they believe he is Bunty's boss who told him to deceive them), Gullu, and the taxi owner and his men simultaneously arrive, and the convergence causes chaos.
 In the confusion, Gandhi, who believes everyone present is undercover police, accidentally shoots a hive of bees, who attack and chase everyone (apart from Mehra, who escapes) outside onto the clock on the top floor.
 A fire brigade team tries to rescue them, but the mechanical ladder malfunctions from their combined weight and begins to fall apart, sending everyone flying off the ladder and getting injured (except Aditi) as they fall and land in different places.
 All of them are admitted to the hospital, where Mehra visits Champak's team and Aditi, returns their passports, and surrenders himself to the police.

 Production

 Shooting took place in Oxford, United Kingdom in July–August 2006, filming at several University of Oxford landmarks.
-The film borrows core plot from the Malayalam film Mannar Mathai Speaking with certain comedy sub-plot borrowed from Nadodikattu..The plot twist in the climax was borrowed from the 1999 Marathi thriller Bindhaast which Priyadarshan had earlier remade in Tamil as Snegithiye and Malayalam as Raakilipattu.The climax comedy sequence was adapted from the 1963 classic It's a Mad, Mad, Mad, Mad World.
+The film borrows core plot from the Malayalam film Mannar Mathai Speaking with certain comedy sub-plot borrowed from Nadodikattu..The plot twist in the climax was borrowed from the 1999 Marathi thriller Bindhaast which Priyadarshan had earlier remade in Tamil as Snegithiye and Malayalam as Raakilipattu.

 Soundtrack

-Note: the Soundtrack also contains "Aa Khushi Se Khud Kushi Kar Le", which is the Solo Version Sung by Sunidhi Chauhan, which was not used in the movie, it was Later Remade with Shaan and included in the 2007 film "Darling".
+Note: the Soundtrack also contains "Aa Khushi Se Khud Kushi Kar Le", which is the Solo Version Sung by Sunidhi Chauhan, which was not used in the movie, it was remade later with Shaan and included in the 2007 film "Darling".

-The music for "Afreen" is taken from "Heaven on Their Minds" from the Andrew Lloyd Webber and Tim Rice musical, Jesus Christ Superstar.
+The background music for "Afreen" samples "Heaven on Their Minds" from the Andrew Lloyd Webber and Tim Rice musical, Jesus Christ Superstar.
+The music for "Signal" samples "Signal for Lara" by Super Blue.